 I am a licensed Marriage and Family Therapist (MFC #48686) and Licensed Professional Clinical Counselor (LPCC #106) in California.
+My private practice is located in Ukiah, California in Mendocino County.

 I earned a Master’s Degree in Counseling Psychology from Union Institute & University in Montpelier, Vermont.
 I focused on Somatic Psychology, specializing in working with stress and trauma.